aneoconsulting/ArmoniK.Admin.GUI/README.md

 With each push on _main_ and a _tag_, a docker image is built and sent to the docker hub of aneo.
 The docker image is then used within the ArmoniK project.

+## Create a release

+In order to be able to release quickly, some tasks are automated.
+To create a release, you need to:

+1. Create a release using GitHub
+2. Publish the release
+3. Wait for actions to finish

 ### Docker

 To build docker images, you need to run on linux this command